flinksey/100-Days-of-Code/log.md

 **Thoughts**: I've been working on some simulations this week for my lab class, and it got me thinking about my grid_game.
 I figure that there were several things about it that would make it inconvenient for someone to actually play the game for fun.
 It's no good building a game, however simple, if it does not satisfy the end-objective of entertainment for the User.
 So, after I figure out how to fix the gravity thing, I'll focus on User Experience.

 **Link**: [Grid Game](https://github.com/flinksey/Grid-Game)

+### Day 39: September 25, 2020

+**Today's Progress**: So, I essentially spent about an hour and a half trying to debug the grid_update function to finally get the gravity feature working.
+It's still not working the way it should, so that's something still in progress.

+**Thoughts**: Considering the time constraints I've got, I figure that I'll switch things up tomorrow and focus on my capstone project.
+I'll still bounce around ideas for this, but ultimately I have to figure out what the heck I'm going to do with the project.
+As a sidenote, I'm not yet sure how I'll incorporate Pygame, so it's currently a point of exploration.

+**Link to Grid Game as is**: [Grid Game](https://github.com/flinksey/Grid-Game)